kevincharm/rngesus/README.md

 RNGesus is a DRAND oracle.
 Consuming contracts may request a random beacon from the future.
 A random beacon can be proved by anyone who can supply a valid SNARK proof of verification of the BLS signature for that round.

-This project uses BLS12-381 verification circuits from [0xPARC's circom-pairing](https://github.com/yi-sun/circom-pairing) project to (somewhat) efficiently perform BLS12-381 signature verification on the EVM.
+This project uses BLS12-381 verification circuits from [0xPARC's circom-pairing](https://github.com/yi-sun/circom-pairing) ([forked here](https://github.com/kevincharm/circom-pairing)) project to (somewhat) efficiently perform BLS12-381 signature verification on the EVM.

 Many optimisations can be made including adding a hash_to_field verification circuit so that this expensive operation does not need to be done in Solidity (would save ~850k gas).